 Dental sealants prevent the most common type of tooth decay seen in school-aged children today.
 A dental sealant is a thin, plastic coating that is painted on the chewing surface of a back tooth to prevent tooth decay.
 As seen in the picture below, the chewing surfaces of back teeth have pits and narrow grooves that can't be cleaned well with a toothbrush, making them prone to cavities.
 Once a sealant is applied, it blocks food and decay-causing germs from going into these areas.

-Recent studies show that about 50 percent of third-grade schoolchildren in Ohio have one or more sealants on their permanent (adult) teeth.
+Recent studies show that about 50 percent of third grade schoolchildren in Ohio have one or more sealants on their permanent (adult) teeth.
 The Ohio Department of Health (ODH) promotes the use of sealants through grant funds that support school-based dental sealant programs and by sharing the most current guidelines on the use of sealants.

 Ohio's School-based Sealant Programs (SBSPs) During the COVID-19 Pandemic

 Dental sealants are placed on children’s teeth and parents are told if other dental care is needed.
 Sometimes school staff help families find a regular dentist.
 Students are checked the next school year to make sure that the sealants placed the previous year are intact, and to put sealants on teeth that have just erupted.